Tirzepatide

 Hypersensitivity reactions have been reported with tirzepatide in the pool of T2DM placebo-controlled trials, sometimes severe (e.g., urticaria and eczema); hypersensitivity reactions were reported in 3.2% of tirzepatide-treated patients compared to 1.7% of placebo-treated patients.
 Cases of anaphylactic reaction and angioedema have been rarely reported with marketed use of tirzepatide.

-Hypersensitivity reactions have been reported with tirzepatide in the pool of placebo-controlled trials in patients with BMI ≥27 kg/m² with or without T2DM, sometimes severe (e.g., rash and dermatitis); hypersensitivity reactions were reported in 5.0% of tirzepatide-treated patients compared to 2.3% of placebo-treated patients.
+Hypersensitivity reactions have been reported with tirzepatide in a pool of 3 placebo-controlled weight management trials and in a pool of 2 placebo-controlled OSA trials, sometimes severe (e.g., rash and dermatitis); hypersensitivity reactions were reported in 3.0 - 5.0% of tirzepatide-treated patients compared to 2.1 - 3.8% of placebo-treated patients.

 Hypoglycaemia in patients with type 2 diabetes mellitus